fabianboesiger/fabianboesiger.github.io/_posts/2020-09-25-rust-memory-safety-mechanisms-and-a-bit-of-c.md

 ## Why Memory Safety is Important

-Both Google and Microsoft agree that around 70% of all security bugs are memory safety issues.[^1][^2]
+Both Google[^1] and Microsoft[^2] agree that around 70% of all security bugs are memory safety issues.

 But what to do about it?
 We could avoid potentially memory-unsafe languages like C or C++ in favour of garbage collected languages like Java, which are memory safe.
 But this comes some disadvantages like a decrease in performance, stalls in program execution, and consuming additional resources.